 We often refer to Sycamore Shoals State Historic Park as the place where “Our Heritage Comes to Life,” and that it does!
 With thanks to a host of volunteers who love to share our remarkable history, we are able to present educational family programs throughout the year.

 The Washington County Regiment of North Carolina Militia musters at the Shoals several months of the year.
-They are responsible for many exceptional programs which include Old Christmas in January, the Carter Mansion Celebration in April, the Siege of Fort Watauga in May, their Independence Muster in late June, the Overmountain Victory Trail Celebration in September, the Harvest Celebration in November, and Christmas at the Carter Mansion in early December.
+They are responsible for many exceptional programs which include Old Christmas in January, the Carter Mansion Celebration in April, the Siege of Fort Watauga in May, their Independence Muster in mid July, the Overmountain Victory Trail Celebration in September, the Harvest Celebration in November, and Christmas at the Carter Mansion in early December.

 In addition, militia members standby and are ready to provide educational programs to the host of school groups that visit Sycamore Shoals each year.

 The Watauga Valley Fife and Drum Corps, a premier organization, represents us at events throughout our region and beyond.
 Their talents in reproducing historic 18th century fife and drum military commands and music is unprecedented.

-Friends of Sycamore Shoals State Historic Area provides the primary support for Liberty!
+Friends of Sycamore Shoals State Historic Park provides the primary support for Liberty!
 The Saga of Sycamore Shoals; Tennessee’s Official Outdoor Drama.
-Liberty” is performed the last three weekends of July, Thursday through Saturday, annually.
+Liberty” is performed four weekends during the month of June annually.

 Our Friends group is the heartbeat of so many special events.
 They assist with volunteers, financial support, and are actively involved in helping Sycamore Shoals for a myriad of different needs.
 Check them out at friendsofsycamoreshoals.org and consider becoming a member!